evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 ## Mapping the data to the reference genome

 Now we can align the data from each individual to the reference genome using [`bwa`] (http://sourceforge.net/projects/bio-bwa/files).
+I've put the data in this directory:

+`/1/scratch/monkey_data`

 First let's go back to the directory that has our de-multiplexed data in it like this:

 `cd ~/monkey`